Is lockdown boredom getting to you? Do days seem like they are blurring into one?

 There are plenty of free coding websites out there for you to explore.
 We’ve listed just a few of the websites that give a good introduction into computer programming.

 To get you started, why not check out The Hour of Code.
 The Hour of Code started as a one-hour introduction to computer science, designed to prove that anybody can learn the basics.
 It has since become a worldwide effort to celebrate computer science.
 Check out the impressive number of tutorials and activities.

 Codecademy is one of the most popular sites for learning how to code, develop games, and make a website.
 The basic platform is free but to do the more advanced coding, you’ll need to pay a monthly subscription.

 Code Combat is a great site for children and young people of all ages who love playing online games and want to learn how to code in the process.
 The games are interactive and to control actions of players, the kids have to write lines of code.
 The difficulty rises as they advance in stages.

 Scratch is another extremely popular site.
 Aimed at 8 to 16 year olds, the website teaches you how to build practically anything you can dream of.

 Coding without a computer

-Don’t have access to a PC or laptop?
+Don’t have access to your own PC or laptop?
 No problem.
 There are lots of screen-free activities out there that can help you understand the ideas behind coding.

-Check out CS Unplugged for a host of printable games and activities which aim to help you get to grips with the basics of computer science, without needing the latest tech.
+If you can ask someone you know with a computer to print out resources from CS Unplugged, there are a host of printable games and activities which aim to help you get to grips with the basics of computer science, without needing the latest tech.